Agent on the Post Fiat Task Node

 Agent scope

-The validator audit agent applies a deterministic rubric to a validator webpage and returns a report built for action, not vague encouragement.
-The canonical context emphasizes harsh scoring, evidence packaging, claim boundedness, machine readability, trust framing, and clear next-step rewrites.
+The Journal Node Audit Suite turns audit work into structured artifacts built for action, not vague encouragement.
+The operating context emphasizes harsh scoring, evidence packaging, claim boundedness, machine readability, trust framing, and clear next-step rewrites.

 Workflow